Llennpie/m64core/README.md

 Built with mupen64plus and Qt5.

 ## Installation
+You can download M64Core in our [releases](https://github.com/projectcomet64/m64core/releases) section.
-For installation instructions, please refer to our [wiki](https://github.com/projectcomet64/m64core/wiki).
+For compilation instructions, please refer to our [wiki](https://github.com/projectcomet64/m64core/wiki).

 ***